debjeanlee/nomoneywhy/README.md

 - Let users add new categories
 - _**REFACTOR AND OPTIMIZE EVERYTHING**_

 I've learnt a lot.
-Will do better next time!
+Like perhaps check the compatibility of your favourite libraries before choosing what version of anything to work with!!
+Will do better next time.